 |---|---|---|---|---|

-At 10 users, you can use JPD for free while paying for Jira Software on whatever plan your engineering team already uses.
-The free JPD tier is genuinely useful here — it costs nothing to add JPD to an existing Jira Software subscription for a small team.
+With 3 or fewer creators, you can use JPD for free while paying for Jira Software on whatever plan your engineering team already uses.
+The free JPD tier is genuinely useful here — it costs nothing to add JPD to an existing Jira Software subscription for a tiny product team.

-Above 10 users, JPD costs stack on top of whatever your team already pays for Jira Software.
-At 50 users on Standard, you're looking at roughly $800/month combined.
-At 100 users on Premium, the combined bill reaches $3,350/month.
+Above 3 creators, JPD costs stack on top of whatever your team already pays for Jira Software.
+At 50 creators on Standard, you're looking at roughly $900/month combined.
+At 100 creators on Premium, the combined bill reaches about $4,100/month.

 What you get